A Pakistani man murdered his social media star sister in an ‘honor killing.’ Their parents pardoned him.

 “I was determined either to kill myself or kill her,” he said at the time.
 “I have no regrets.”

 Under Islamic law in Pakistan, sometimes called sharia law, a murder victim’s family is able to pardon a convicted killer.
-The siblings’ parents lobbied for his release and the mother, Anwar Bibi, welcomed the court’s decision, according to the Associated Press.
+The siblings’ parents lobbied for his release and their mother, Anwar Bibi, welcomed the court’s decision, according to the Associated Press.

 “I am happy over the acquittal of my son, but we are still sad for our daughter’s loss,” she said.
 “I am thankful to the court, which ordered the release of my son at our request.”

 Baloch, whose real name was Fauzia Azeem and who was 26 when she was killed, first caught the public’s attention in an audition for “Pakistan Idol,” a singing competition spun off from the “American Idol” TV show.
-She didn’t win or even make it past the first audition, but her reaction to her rejection led to a viral video on Facebook.
+She did not win or even make it past the first audition, but her reaction to her rejection led to a viral video on Facebook.

-She leveraged her brief moment of social media fame to attract thousands of fans to her Instagram, Facebook and Twitter accounts, where she regularly posted pictures and videos of herself, some deemed provocative in Pakistan, which led to abuse.
+She leveraged her brief moment of social media fame to attract thousands of fans to her Instagram, Facebook and Twitter accounts, where she regularly posted pictures and videos of herself, some deemed provocative in Pakistan, which led to online trolling and abuse.

 “I am an inspiration to those ladies who are treated badly by society,” she once said, acknowledging the storm of vitriol her posts created in some conservative quarters.
 “I will keep on achieving, and I know you will keep on hating.”

 Baloch’s murder at the time drew nationwide condemnation.
-Her bother Azeem admitted to covertly slipping her a sedative then strangling her, he said, in their family home near the city of Multan in the Punjab province of the country, which neighbors India and Afghanistan.
+Her bother Azeem admitted to covertly slipping her a sedative then strangling her, he said, in their family home near the city of Multan in the Punjab province of Pakistan, a country that neighbors India and Afghanistan.
 Azeem said his motivation was the taunting and embarrassment his sister brought upon their family.

 After her death, Pakistan’s parliament passed an anti-honor killing law, which outlined harsher punishments and partially closed loopholes for some familial pardons, according to Human Rights Watch.
 But tougher penalties have not automatically translated into greater justice for women in the patriarchal country, the advocacy group says.